2014 High School Counselor Workshop

 The workshop experience is valued at one (1) SDU/PLU credit issued by the Office of Admissions and Enrollment Services at Kennesaw State University.

 The 2014 workshop entitled "Helping Students Find Their Place in the College Nation" is scheduled for Wednesday and Thursday, April 16 and 17, 2014.
-View tentative agenda for the workshop.
+View the final agenda for the workshop.